Unethical human experimentation: Soviet Union

+The Soviet Union manufactured and tested poisons in the poison laboratory of the Soviet secret services, variously known as Special Office, Laboratory 1, Laboratory 12, Central Investigation Institute for Special Technology and Kamera (Камера).
+The laboratory was reportedly reactivated by the Russian government in the late 1990s.

+Grigory Mairanovsky, head of Laboratory 1, and his colleagues tested a variety of lethal poisons on prisoners from the Gulags, including mustard gas, ricin, digitoxin, curare, cyanide, and many others.
+The objective of these experiments was to identify a tasteless, odorless chemical that could not be detected post mortem.
+Candidate poisons were administered to the victims along with a meal or drink, disguised as "medication".
+Mairanovsky intentionally brought individuals of various physical conditions and ages into the laboratory to comprehensively understand the effects of each poison.

+Pavel Sudoplatov and Nahum Eitingon approved specialized equipment (namely, poisons) only if it had been tested on "humans", as revealed in the testimony of Mikhail Filimonov.
+Vsevolod Merkulov stated that these experiments received authorization from NKVD chief Lavrentiy Beria.
+Following Stalin's death and Beria's subsequent arrest, Beria attested on August 28, 1953, that "I gave orders to Mairanovsky to conduct experiments on people sentenced to the highest measure of punishment, but it was not my idea".

 United Kingdom

 De-classified documents from The National Archives revealed that during the 20th century, scientists from Porton Down conducted experiments on British and Indian soldiers to test the effects of mustard gas.
 From 1916 until 1989, more than 20,000 British servicemen were subjected to chemical warfare trials.
-The experiments on Indian servicemen were conducted in Rawalpindi, British India during the 1930s and 1940s.
-It is unclear whether the Indian trial subjects, some of whom were hospitalised by their injuries, were all volunteers.
+The experiments on Indian servicemen were conducted in Rawalpindi, British India, during the 1930s and 1940s.
+It is unclear whether the Indian trial subjects, some of whom were hospitalized as a result of their injuries, were all volunteers.
 In the 1950s, Royal Air Force engineer Ronald Maddison was killed when he was exposed to 200 milligrams of sarin at Porton Down.
-He had believed that he was testing a cure for the common cold, and in 2004 a High Court judgement ruled that his death was "unlawful".
+He had believed that he was testing a cure for the common cold, and in 2004 a High Court judgment ruled that his death was "unlawful".

 Between 1940 and 1979, the Ministry of Defence secretly dispersed potentially dangerous chemicals and micro-organisms across much of the country to evaluate readiness against a biological attack from the Soviet Union.
-They dropped zinc cadmium sulphide from aeroplanes and dispersed it by land to track the spread of fluorescent particles, and also spread e.coli, bacillus globigii, and serratia marcescens bacteria.
+They dropped zinc cadmium sulfide from airplanes and dispersed it by land to track the spread of fluorescent particles, and also spread E. coli, Bacillus globigii, and Serratia marcescens bacteria.